 Just look at any news report or news channel and somewhere in the archives you will find stories of travellers going missing, being kidnapped, raped, tortured and murdered, sometimes but not always in that order.

 Look at the official government advisories and you will see they immediately go into full on panic mode, change the light bulb to red and pull up the drawbridge at the slightest whiff of trouble.
+Any tiny little singular incident is enough to issue a travel warning and advise people against all travel.

 If you dare to mention that you are travelling to any given country then your friends and family will delight in telling you all the gory details of how you will die a horrible death or have all your possessions stolen the second you step off the plane.